system76/docs/_articles/disaster-recovery.md

 ## Future Steps

-Now that we have our data and a clean install of the OS let's prepare so that we will be ready if this issue happens again using our backup article [here](/articles/backup-files).
+Now that we have our data, and a clean install of the OS, let's prepare for if this issue happens again.
+It's good practice to set up scheduled backups.
+Our [backup article](/articles/backup-files) can help.